-Certain affiliates of the underwriters are lenders under our credit facilities and as such will receive a portion of the proceeds from this offering.
-See "Underwriting-Conflicts of Interest."
+Affiliates of the underwriters are lenders under our revolving credit and term loan agreement and accordingly will receive a portion of the net proceeds from this offering pursuant to the repayment of outstanding borrowings thereunder.
+Please read "Underwriting-Relationships" in this prospectus supplement.